mewarren/image-gallery/README.md

 Lab: Image Gallery
 ===

-Pick a topic (baseball, surfing, kittens, guitars...?) and create a themed image gallery app based on today's lecture.
+Pick a topic (baseball :baseball:, surfing :surfer:, kittens :cat2:, guitars :guitar: etc.) and create a themed image gallery app based on today's lecture.

 ## Requirements
 * Make it responsive, using a combination of CSS Grid and Flexbox.